UnseenWizzard/git_training/README.md

 To switch to our new branch you will have to use `git checkout change_alice`.
 What this does is simply to move the _HEAD_ to the branch you specify.

+> As you'll usually want switch to a branch right after creating it, there is the convenient `-b` option available for the `checkout` command, which allows you to just directly `checkout` a _new_ branch, so you don't have to create it beforehand.

+> So to create and switch to our `change_alice` branch, we could also just have called `git checkout -b change_alice`.

 ![State after after switching branch](img/checkout_branch.png)

 You'll notice that your _Working Directory_ hasn't changed.
 That we've _modified_ `Alice.txt` is not related to the branch we're on yet.